project management · Aug 30, 2024

 A project timeline visualizes a project's schedule (tasks, milestones, deadlines) so the team can coordinate without constant status chasing.
 Four types fit different scales: Gantt charts for dependency-heavy work, milestone charts for stakeholder views, task lists for simple projects, calendar timelines for date-sensitive work like events.
 The test for whether you need a real timeline is whether dependencies are load-bearing.
 If they are, a static list isn't enough.

-A project timeline is a visual representation of a project's schedule that maps every task, milestone, and deadline from start to finish.
-It shows what happens, who owns it, and when, so the team coordinates without constant status chasing.
+Project timeline: a visual schedule that maps every task, milestone, and deadline of a project from start to finish, showing what happens, who owns it, and in what order.

 The test for whether a project needs a real timeline or just a list is whether dependencies are load-bearing.
 If task B can't start until task A finishes, and slippage on A cascades into the deadline, you need a Gantt-style view.
 If tasks are mostly parallel, a task list is enough.